Doing an MSc Thesis

 • Have a solid computer science background and previous exposure to the research areas listed above (HCI, UbiComp, mHealth) or related areas.
 This means that you probably are following a master’s degree at DTU Compute, such as:

-• I do consider outstanding students with other degrees (like Biomedical Engineering), but equivalent computer science background is required.
+• I do consider outstanding students with other degrees (like Biomedical Engineering), but an equivalent computer science background is required.

 • Have taken relevant DTU master courses on HCI, embedding programming, and software engineering, such as